christianalban/laravel-data-sync/README.md

 {!!
 Form::text('relationship', $item->client->agent_relationship, ['required', 'class' => 'form-control input-sm']) !!}
 ```

-For more examples, please refer to the source code in the src/FormAdapter directory.
+For more examples, please refer to the source code in the `src/FormAdapter.php` class file.

-License
+## License

 This package is open-sourced software licensed under the (MIT license)[https://opensource.org/licenses/MIT].